Apple Watch Series 11 Review: Hypertension Alerts, 24-Hour Battery, S10 Chip

 Familiar, But Refined

 The Apple Watch Series 11 doesn’t reinvent the wheel, but it polishes it to near perfection.
-The overall design remains consistent with the past few generations, so your existing bands will still fit — a huge plus for those with a collection.
+The overall design carries over from the Series 10’s slimmer chassis, so your existing bands will still fit — a huge plus for those with a collection.

 Materials and Finishes